Kikobeats/superb-es/README.md

     …

   Options
-    --plural  Get all the plurals words
+    --capitalize  Capitalize the first letter of the word.
-    --all     Get all the words instead of a random word
+    --all     Get all the words instead of a random word.
+    --plural  Get all the plurals words.
 ```

 ## API